José SCHOUMAKERGroup Industrial Relations Director - VALEO

 After sorting the 15 000 French employees into homogenous groups (e.g.: production site executives), the mathematical modelling and econometrics revealed wage gaps unexplained by legitimate factors (such as qualifications, working three shifts, expatriation period, language skills and so on).

-The data was fed into a decision-support tool devised by Arkanta and Eurodecision and developed as a prototype that they provided to VALEO’s human resources teams.
+The data was fed into a decision-support tool devised by Eurodecision and developed as a prototype that they provided to VALEO’s human resources teams.
 It was piloted on an initial VALEO site before being adapted to meet all requirements.

 Today, VALEO uses the tool for its French operation.
 Every site HRD can pick out any salary discrepancies and by looking up their employees’ records, they soon ascertain whether any legitimate variables explain these differences.